IndecentDolphin/banking_app/readme.md

 <h1>BANKING APP</h1>

-To run:
+To run tests:
 - Bundle install
+- rspec

+To run program from project directory
 - irb -r "./lib/bank_account"
+- account = Account.new
+- bank = Interface.new

+To modify account
+- account.credit(some_amount)
-- ?????
+- account.withdraw(some_amount)

+To view statement
-- profit
+- bank.display(account)

-Ive identified 2 classes so far:
+Ive identified 3 classes so far:

 Account, which will manage the current balance and activity.
-Will manage the display of statements.
 Transaction, which will manage each individual change to the account.
+Interface, which will manage the display of statements.

 --USER STORIES